EBolle/write-tight/README.md

 cd write-tight
 ```

-Next create and activate a new virtual environment and run the following command, for example:
+Next create and activate a new virtual environment, and install the requirements.

 ```
 conda create --name write-tight python=3.9